[Feature Article] Korean Multiport Robotic Platform: Partial nephrectomy using Revo-i surgical system

 I also prepared videos of the da Vinci Multiport system and Revo-i for comparison.
 By comparing the two videos, you can see that there is no significant inferior difference in terms of the instrument movements and colors.

 When it comes to the extent to which the Revo-i system can be used, I think it can be applied to most of the areas in urology because it is capable of stably handling the largest vessels in the body.
 As an example, I brought a video of nephrectomy of a donator.
 Generally, people have a single renal artery but this donator had three right renal arteries, all of which had early branching.
-In order to ligate the vessels in proximal,

 To minimize the number of vascular anastomoses during kidney transplantation, I attempted to ligate the vessels at a proximal site rather than at early branching points.
 For this purpose, the vena cava needed to be completely dissected.
 By choosing Revo-i for this case, the surgery was successfully completed.
 More recently, off-clamp robotic partial nephrectomy has been safely completed with Revo-i.
 It's a surgery requiring the technique with fast and accurate movements.